danteWei/CSCI-3120/CSCI 3120 A2/README.md

 Assignment 2 Documentation
 ===
-The codes implement a Model, Controller & View structure (MCV) for "Game of Life".
+The codes implement a Model, Controller \& View structure (MCV) for "Game of Life".
 The program uses Shared Memory Segments to share memory/files between threads.

-There are three files, "Controller.c", "Model.c", and "View".
+There are four C files, "GameOfLife.c", "Controller.c", "Model.c", and "View.c".
 And one single header file called "dataStructure.h".
-I put every function declaration and all structs in one header file so that is easier to manage.
+I put every function declaration and all structs in one header file so that it will be easier to manage.
 ***
 TBA